Generalised M\"obius Categories and Convolution Kleene Algebras: Special functions in convolution Kleene algebras

 It thus computes the optimal value among the non-identity decompositions of $x$.

-\begin{example} For $C=P(G)$, the function $f^\ast(\pi)$ simply computes the value, weight or cost of a path $\pi$ in the graph $G$ as the product of the weights of its edges. \end{example}
+\begin{exa} For $C=P(G)$, the function $f^\ast(\pi)$ simply computes the value, weight or cost of a path $\pi$ in the graph $G$ as the product of the weights of its edges. \end{exa}

-\begin{remark} The general path problem, for a finite directed graph $G$, asks for computing the optimal weight on any set of paths between two given vertices, starting from weights on the edges in $G$.
+\begin{rem} The general path problem, for a finite directed graph $G$, asks for computing the optimal weight on any set of paths between two given vertices, starting from weights on the edges in $G$.
 Typical instances are transitive closure or shortest path algorithms.
-The original algebraic approach uses implicitly a convolution algebra on $P(G)$ to compute weights on homsets $P(G)(v,v')$ for each pair of vertices $v$, $v'$ in $G$~\cite[Section 5.6]{AhoHU75}.
+The original algebraic approach by Aho, Hopcroft and Ullman uses implicitly a convolution algebra on $P(G)$ to compute weights on homsets $P(G)(v,v')$ for each pair of vertices $v$, $v'$ in $G$~\cite[Section 5.6]{AhoHU75}.
 Weights are taken in closed semirings, essentially quantales in which only countable sups are assumed (for path problems this restriction seems insignificant).
-The approach has been generalised to non-idempotent closed semirings~\cite[Chapter V]{Mehlhorn84}; see also~\cite{Mohri02} for algorithmic examples.
+The approach has been generalised to non-idempotent closed semirings~\cite[Chapter V]{Mehlhorn84}; see also~\cite{Mohri02} for a survey of algorithmic examples.
 Infinite sups or sums are needed for extending weights from paths to homsets, which can be infinite in graphs with cycles.
 Kleene algebras or Conway semirings can be used for finite directed acyclic graphs, which are relevant, for instance, in causal inference, Bayesian networks or the provenance analysis of finite games~\cite{GraedelT20}.